-Core to my Geotourism mission is highlighting Tahoe people, places and businesses that lead by example.
+Core to our Geotourism mission is highlighting Tahoe people, places and businesses that lead by example.
 This means they adopt the 12 geotourism principles that define sustainable tourism.
 Craig Olson's transformation of Tunnel Creek Station is an example of Geotourism excellence.
 And, since I live a mile away, watching the series of unforeseen events that evolved this emergence, makes it even more rewarding.

 A 1950 TV show Bonanza, set in a fictional town called Ponderosa lead to the creation of a western town set turned theme park at Tunnel Creek.
 Lorne Greene's son Chuck, who used to live here, donated Bonanza memorabilia to the Incline Village Tahoe Historical Society during the 1980 and 90's, which Craig played a significant part supporting.